bitquest/bitquest.github.io/_posts/2017-01-05-bitquest-dogecoin.markdown

 Hi fellow BitQuesters!!

 Dogecoin is a notable cryptocurrency.
-It's a clone of the Bitcoin network, which means it's secure and reliable, and also supported by an active community.
+It's a clone of an old version the Bitcoin network, with one difference: it inflates at a rapid pace with no limit.
-It started as an experiment but time has demonstrated the currency of the meme dog can be used for everyday transactions and capable of reaching a billion dollar market cap.

-Since Bitcoin entered the mainstream and became less accesible, players of BitQuest have asked us to open alternative servers in other cryptocurrencies.
-Dogecoin is relatively cheap and very convenient for microtransactions, so we decided it's time to support it.
+Since Bitcoin entered the mainstream and became less accesible, players have asking us to open alternative servers in other cryptocurrencies, so we decided to experiment with Dogecoin.

+Please note this server is considered "alpha testing" and we recommend you don't use it to store large amount of coins.

-We are happy to tell you that finally after many improvements to the BitQuest code, it's finally compatible with Dogecoin and you can connect to our brand new doge server in:
+After a small refaction of the BitQuest code, it's finally compatible with Dogecoin and you can connect to our brand new doge server in:

 `doge.bitquest.co`

 *(Using Minecraft: Java Edition 1.12)*

 About the Bitcoin server...
 Worry not!
-We are not switching to altcoins or phasing out the original classic server any time soon.

-And since Dogecoin and Bitcoin are the same apis, both of the servers will receive updates regularly.
+There's no plan to discontinue or replace the world of BitQuest, and both will be receiving the same updates.